Get a virtual phone number for your business in 5 mins or less

 OpenPhone Conversations

-2. Select your city or area code in the US or Canada to get a local phone number — or choose a toll-free number.
+2. Pick your number.
+Select your city or area code in the US or Canada to get a local phone number.
+You can also choose a toll-free number.

 Virtual phone number lookup

-1. After completing the rest of the sign-up process, you can start calling and customizing your phone settings.
+1. Start calling.
+After completing the rest of the sign-up process, you can start placing calls in your workspace.

 Watch below to get a sneak peek of how to set up an account on Quo: